Aliases for ALOX5AP Gene

 GeneCards Summary for ALOX5AP Gene

 ALOX5AP (Arachidonate 5-Lipoxygenase-Activating Protein) is a Protein Coding gene.
-Diseases associated with ALOX5AP include stroke, ischemic and psoriasis.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with ALOX5AP include stroke, ischemic and myocardial infarction.
+Among its related pathways are Metabolism and Arachidonic acid metabolism.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is MGST2.

 UniProtKB/Swiss-Prot for ALOX5AP Gene